 Because 50 percent is the passing grade for non-core preparatory courses, exam rewrites are not offered.
-If you attempted the exam and were unsuccessful, you can apply for a course repeat at a reduced fee of \$335 + GST.
+If your first attempt at the exam was unsuccessful, you can retake the course for a reduced fee.
+The reduced fee for repeating a non-core preparatory course is posted on our website.
 Only one reduced-fee course repeat is permitted per non-core preparatory course.